sysgain/bosh-azure-template/pivotal-P2P/Readme.md

 ##Solution Template Overview:  Pivotal Cloud Foundry + Concourse + Apigee
 Solution Templates provide customers with a highly automated process to launch enterprise ready first and 3rd party ISV solution stacks on Azure in a pre-production environment.
 The Solution Template effort is complimentary to the Azure Marketplace test drive program.
 These fully baked stacks enable customers to quickly stand up a PoC or Piloting environments and also integrate it with their systems and customization.
 Customers benefit greatly from solution templates because of the ease with which they can stand up enterprise-grade, fully integrated stacks on Azure.
 The extensive automation and testing of these solutions will allow them to spin up pre-production environments with minimal manual steps and customization.
 Most importantly, customers now have the confidence to transition the solution into a fully production-ready environment with confidence.
-Aspera/Wowza - Media Services Solution Template (TBD) launches a secure, on-demand, high quality and reliable audio/video streaming solution with Wowza on Azure.
-Combined with Aspera and Azure Media services, this solution stack will allow users to quickly instantiate a media services stack/platform and bring their custom content and configuration to be streamed.
+This solution stack will allow users to quickly instantiate a Pivotal Cloud Foundry platform and bring their custom applications and deploy on cloud foundry.
 These are intended as pilot solutions and not production ready.
 Please contact us if you need further info or support on this solution.

 ##Licenses & Costs